kenjiao101/tes-bikin-/Matdis.md

 ## ⚠️ Limitations

-- **Interpretasi E(X) = −12.76%:** Nilai ini diukur relatif terhadap baseline minggu ke-(−4) dan merepresentasikan rata-rata perubahan harga di seluruh 9 minggu pengamatan untuk semua komoditas.
-Nilai negatif didominasi oleh komoditas stabil yang harganya stagnan atau turun dari titik acuan awal (terutama Telur Ayam dengan E(X) = −30.01%).
-Komoditas volatile seperti Bawang Merah tetap menunjukkan E(X) positif (+23.05%).
+- **Interpretation of E(X) = −12.76%:** This value is measured relative to the week-(−4) baseline and represents the average price change across all 9 observation weeks for all commodities.
+The negative value is dominated by stable commodities whose prices are stagnant or declining from their initial reference point (especially Telur Ayam, with E(X) = −30.01%).
+Volatile commodities such as Bawang Merah still show a positive E(X) (+23.05%).

-- **Scope:** Analisis terbatas pada Tahun Baru 2024–2025 dan Lebaran 2025 dengan rentang 9 minggu per event.
-Fenomena musiman lain (Idul Adha, shock harga BBM, bencana alam) tidak tercakup dan dapat menghasilkan pola state yang berbeda secara struktural.
+- **Scope:** The analysis is limited to Tahun Baru 2024–2025 and Lebaran 2025, with a 9-week range per event.
+Other seasonal phenomena (Idul Adha, fuel price shocks, natural disasters) are not covered and could produce structurally different state patterns.

-- **Keterbatasan Teknis:** Notebook menggunakan mode interaktif (`input()` di Section 0) yang tidak kompatibel dengan `Run All`.
-Jalankan section secara berurutan dan ikuti prompt konfigurasi yang muncul.
-Output yang dihasilkan bergantung pada pilihan konfigurasi yang dipilih di Section 0.
-Namun mode ini sama sekali tidak mengganggu, dan malah sangat membantu jika ingin melihat kategori tertentu maupun komoditas spesifik tertentu.
+- **Technical Limitation:** The notebook uses an interactive mode (`input()` in Section 0) that is not compatible with `Run All`.
+Run the sections sequentially and follow the configuration prompts that appear.
+The resulting output depends on the configuration choices selected in Section 0.
+However, this mode is not disruptive at all, and is in fact quite helpful if you want to look at a particular category or a specific commodity.